GeoHutch/spack/lib/spack/docs/basic_usage.rst

    $ spack install libelf arch=cray-CNL10-haswell

-Normally users don't have to bother specifying any of the components of the triplet if they are installing software for their host architecture as in that case the values will be detected automatically.
+Normally users don't have to bother specifying the architecture if they are installing software for their current host as in that case the values will be detected automatically.

 .. admonition:: Cray machines